-The plan must also be kept up to date by the person responsible identified in the plan.
+Regardless of format, the plan must be readily accessible on the storage site to provide guidance on the appropriate actions in the event of a leak or spill.
+The plan must also be kept up-to-date and amended by the person responsible as needed.
 It must be able to be provided to the appropriate regulatory authority upon request.